Opinion: Phillip Schofield’s exit has been a long time coming

 I’m not surprised by Phillip Schofield’s exit – it’s been a long time coming

-It’s hard to be a comfort blanket for the nation whenever you’ve been dragged through the mud
+It’s hard to be a comfort blanket for the nation when you’ve been dragged through the mud

 Daytime TV should not be this stimulating.